-Awards will include 73 Gold Keys, 132 Silver Keys, and 122 Honorable Mentions.
-Entries came from 750 different schools and eight other educational programs, including home schools and after-school/tutoring programs.
+Awards will include 72 Gold Keys, 131 Silver Keys, and 121 Honorable Mentions.
+Entries came from schools and other educational programs, statewide, including home schools and after-school/tutoring programs.
 “The program continues to grow exponentially,” says Birdsall.

 Five American Voices Nominees, whose work was chosen best in the Mississippi Region, include Shelly Castilaw, short story, Mississippi School of the Arts; Victoria Gong, flash fiction, Mississippi School for Math and Science; Lily Hunt, personal essay/memoir, Northpoint Christian High School; Dae Robinson, journalism, St. Andrew’s Episcopal School; and Polly Watkins, poetry, Jackson Preparatory School.